 HIIT’s mission is to conduct top-level research, seamlessly moving between fundamental methods and technologies to novel applications and their impact on people and society.
 HIIT is a strategic partnership of Aalto University and University of Helsinki for enhancing the quality, visibility and impact of Finnish IT research.
 HIIT’s research is interdisciplinary, operating across departments and with industry.
 The current foci of research are AI, data, security and health.

-HIIT groups belong to several national Centers of Excellence and co-operate with the information industry and with sciences applying information technology.
+HIIT groups co-operate with the information industry and with sciences applying information technology.
 HIIT works in a multidisciplinary way, with scientists from computer, natural, behavioural and social sciences, as well as from humanities and design.
 HIIT partners with several international and Finnish companies as well as with universities and research institutions in Europe, North America and Asia.

-The Board, nominated by the mother universities, decides on HIIT’s overall research strategy and research programmes.
+The Board, nominated by the mother universities, decides on HIIT’s overall research strategy.
 The Scientific Advisory Board provides scientific guidance and criticism for the Board a few times per decade.
-The Director, Vice-Director and the Programme Directors constitute the Steering Group responsible for inter-programme coordination and planning.
+The Director, Vice-Directors and the Focus Area Directors constitute the Steering Group responsible for coordination and planning.

 See also: Annual Reports